mrolims/pynamicalsys/docs/source/cds_creating_ds.rst

         return np.array([dx, dy, dz])

-Note that we use `numba` to compile the function for performance.
-Most methods inside the :py:class:`ContinuousDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.ContinuousDynamicalSystem>` class are decoreted with numba.
+Note that we use :code:`@njit` to compile the function for performance.
+Most methods inside the :py:class:`ContinuousDynamicalSystem <pynamicalsys.core.continuous_dynamical_systems.ContinuousDynamicalSystem>` class are decoreted with :code:`@njit`.
 Therefore, it is absolute necessary that all custom mapping function be decoreted with it as well.
-You can then create a discrete dynamical system object with this custom function:
+You can then create a continuous dynamical system object with this custom function:

 .. code-block:: python